From Symptoms to Solutions

 Juliet Getty, Getty Nutrition

 Here at EquiNatural we get so many enquiries from owners whose horse is in dire straits - everything from chronic pain, chronic fatigue, complete loss of energy, repeat abscessing, repeat laminitis episodes, mysterious fat pads/inflammation on their body, a sudden dramatic change in mood ...
-And so the list goes on, with a host of numerous symptoms that keep appearing despite heroic efforts on the owners to clear them up.
+And so the list goes on, with a host of numerous symptoms that keep appearing, despite heroic efforts from the owners to clear them up.

 More often than not their horse's entire gut barrel is in bits and can barely be touched; they're in real pain and often chronically stressed with a history of gastric ulcers.
 Sometimes they've gone from fit and healthy to a total loss of topline and looking like a hat-rack in a matter of weeks.
 And we're talking every type and breed of horse here, from the ex-racer who's so wired with stress that they're almost unrecognisable as a horse, to the family pony who's had a terrible start in life.